Beerspitnight/sound2text/README.md

 ## Sound2Text

-# GUI Audio Transcriber
+*GUI Audio Transcriber

-* This a simple and minimalistic desktop app that transcribes audio files using OpenAI's Whisper API.
+*This a simple and minimalist desktop app that transcribes audio files using OpenAI's Whisper API.
 The script provides a graphical user interface to select an audio file and save the resulting transcription file
-* Output Options = An .srt subtitle file chuncked and timestamped by word, including punctuation, which was a pain in the butt to sort out.
+*Output Options = An .srt subtitle file chunked and timestamped by word, including punctuation, which was a pain in the butt to sort out.
-* Users have the option to have line numbers included or excluded.
+*Users have the option to have line numbers included or excluded.

 ## Features

-* Select local audio files (`.mp3`, `.wav`, etc.).
+*Select local audio files (.mp3, .wav, etc.).
-* Generates punctuated, timestamped transcriptions.
+*Generates punctuated, timestamped transcriptions.
-* Saves output in the standard `.srt` format (transcribe_logic_line_numbs.py)
-* Saves output  `.srt` format, without line numbers (Useful for OpenShot) (transcribe_logic.py)
+*Saves output in the standard .srt format (transcribe_logic_line_numbs.py) *Saves output .srt format, without line numbers (Useful for OpenShot) (transcribe_logic.py) *Simple, minimalist user interface.
-* Simple, minimalistic user interface.
-* timestamp_modifier.py - run separetly once transcription is complete to ensure each timestamp has a duration of not less than 300ms.
+*timestamp_modifier.py - run separately once transcription is complete to ensure each timestamp has a duration of not less than 300ms.

 ## How to Use
 1. Ensure you have Python 3 installed.
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set your OpenAI API key as an environment variable named `OPENAI_API_KEY`.